ahgraber/homelab-pihole/README.md

 * Restart with `sudo shutdown -r now`
 * Shut down with `sudo shutdown -h now`
 * Check what python scripts are running with `ps -aef | grep python`

+## Router + Pihole setup
+_assuming using Tomato/AdvancedTomato_
+**On Router**
+* Set two static upstream DNS servers in Basic > Network > LAN > Static DNS.
+Save your changes.
+* UNcheck "Use received DNS with user-entered DNS", & check "Intercept DNS port (UDP 53)".
+* Keep "dhcp-option=6,<pi-hole_IP_address> under "Dnsmasq custom configuration".
+Save your changes again.
+**On Pihole**
+* Log into your pi-hole and head to Settings > DNS > Upstream DNS Servers.
+Under "Custom 1 (IPv4)", check the box and enter "192.168.1.1".
+Leave ALL the other providers unchecked.